 At last, a piece of literature by a Muslim writer that challenges readers to read between the lines and find their own special place among the characters.
 Master of the Jinn boasts vivid imagery boldly accented with turquoise, icy greens, blinding yellows, and fiery reds.
 Irving Karchmar has delicately pressed flowers of religion into the storyline, and perfumed it with religious, scientific and philosophical knowledge.
 Master of the Jinn is a must read for those who love fiction and non fiction and wondered when someone would combine the two in a tasteful manner.

-- Salma Mohiuddin, Editor, Inspire Magazine
+- Salma Mohiuddin, Editor, The Western Muslim Magazine

 Call him Ishaq. that is the name of the narrator in Irving Karchmar's debut Sufi novel, "Master of the Jinn," which has already been translated into two languages.
 The novel heralds the arrival of a